List of EastEnders characters introduced in 1991: Lorraine Stevens

-Lorraine Stevens (also Salter), originally played by Linda Henry (1991–1992) and later played by Victoria Alcock (2012), makes her first appearance in November 1991.
+Lorraine Stevens (also Salter), originally played by Linda Henry in 1991 and 1992 and later played by Victoria Alcock in 2012, makes her first appearance in November 1991.
 The character was brought in as part of a storyline focusing on Pat (Pam St Clement) and Frank Butcher's (Mike Reid) marital problems.
 In the storyline, Pat goes to a bar, intending to pick up another man for sex, and meets Lorraine.
 Pat helps Lorraine when a man starts to harass her, claiming to have spent money on her the night before and implying Lorraine is a prostitute.
 Shortly after, Lorraine turns up at the Butchers' house, requesting a place to stay.
 She outstays her welcome and when she is asked to leave, she threatens to tell Frank that Pat has been cruising for other men in bars, causing some difficulty in the Butchers' marriage.
 Seeing Lorraine's existence makes Pat realise that she has left her promiscuous lifestyle behind her.

-The following year, in March 1992, Lorraine contacts Pat from hospital.
+In March 1992, Lorraine contacts Pat from hospital.
 She has been severely beaten by her boyfriend Gary (Thomas Craig) and needs Pat to take care of her 15-year-old daughter Mandy (Nicola Stapleton).
 Having had her daughter taken into care by the social services in the past, Lorraine wants to prevent this from happening again.
 Pat is initially unwilling to help, but she eventually relents and Mandy stays at the Butchers'.
 Lorraine is released from hospital the following week, and she abandons her daughter.
 Mandy ends up homeless and sleeping on the streets.
 On Christmas Eve 1992, Lorraine contacts Mandy and tells her she is coming to visit.
 She does not arrive, so Mandy travels to her flat on Christmas Day to reunite.
 Lorraine is not there and Mandy is instead greeted by Gary.
 After getting into a fight with Gary, Mandy flees from her mother's tower block with Mark Fowler (Todd Carty).